German Cockroach Elimination in NYC

 Treating one apartment incorrectly often pushes them next door — and back again.

 We do not perform “maintenance sprays.”
-We implement a biological and structural elimination protocol designed for high-pressure NYC infestations.
+We implement a biological and structural control protocol designed for high-pressure NYC infestations.

 Visit 1: Population Collapse & Life-Cycle Disruption